Cherreads

 She had to stay calm, even as fear curled through her chest like fire.

 The footsteps approached, slowly.
-Mei Ling's heart hammered against her chest, yet she forced herself to stay still.
+Mei Ling's heart hammered against her chest, yet she forced herself to stay calm.

 She weighed her options: run and risk being seen, freeze and risk being caught, or grab something to defend herself.
 Her eyes scanned the ground for discarded objects, an escape route, anything.